DucManhPhan/DucManhPhan.github.io/_post_preparation/2019-05-27-Understanding-about-stream-in-Java-8.md

             // return whether any elements of stream matched the provided predicate boolean anyMatch(Predicate<? super T> predicate);

+            // Returns whether no elements of this stream match the provided predicate. boolean	noneMatch(Predicate<? super T> predicate);

             // Performs a mutable reduction operation on the elements of this stream using a Collector.
             <R, A> R collect(Collector<? super T,A,R> collector);